-This quality PRESTO[®] appliance is designed and built to provide many years of satisfactory performance under normal household use.
+This quality Presto® appliance is designed and built to provide many years of satisfactory performance under normal household use.
 Presto pledges to the original owner that should there be any defects in material or workmanship during the first twelve (12) years after purchase, we will repair or replace it at our option.
-Our pledge does not apply to normal wear and tear including scratches, dulling of the polish, or staining; the repair or replacement of moving and/or perishable parts such as the scaling ring, overpressure plug, or air vent/cover lock gasket; or for any damage caused by shipping.
+Our pledge does not apply to normal wear and tear including scratches, dulling of the polish, or staining; the repair or replacement of moving and/or perishable parts such as the pressure dial gauge, pressure regulator, sealing ring, overpressure plug, or air vent/cover lock gasket; or for any damage caused by shipping.
 Outside the United States and Canada, this limited warranty does not apply.

 To obtain service under the warranty, please call our Consumer Service Department at 1-800-877-0441.
-If unable to resolve the problem, you will be instructed to send your PRESTO® appliance to the Presto Factory Service Department for a quality inspection; shipping costs will be your responsibility.
+If unable to resolve the problem, you will be instructed to send your Presto® appliance to the Presto Factory Service Department for a quality inspection; shipping costs will be your responsibility.
 When returning an appliance, please include your name, address, phone number, and the date you purchased the appliance as well as a description of the problem you are encountering with the appliance.

-We want you to obtain maximum enjoyment from using this PRESTO[®] appliance and ask that you read and follow the instructions enclosed.
+We want you to obtain maximum enjoyment from using this Presto® appliance and ask that you read and follow the instructions enclosed.
 Failure to follow instructions, damage caused by improper replacement parts, abuse, misuse (including overheating and boiling the unit dry), disassembly, alterations, or neglect will void this pledge.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.
 This is Presto's personal pledge to you and is being made in place of all other express warranties.

-NATIONAL PRESTO INDUSTRIES, INC. EAU CLAIRE, WI 54703-3703
+National Presto Industries, Inc. Eau Claire, WI 54703-3703